suROMAJIN/metacrafters-repo/Eth-proof/README.md

 ## Features
 Minting: Users can create new tokens and add them to their balance.

 Burning: Users can destroy tokens from their balance, reducing the overall supply.
-Balance Tracking: Each user's token balance is tracked using a mapping.

 ## Functions
 mint(address sender, uint256 amount)